Personalised Learning and Support

 Provision of adjustments

-Providing personalised adjustments based on the assessed needs of the student and in consultation with their parents or carers is supported by evidence of their implementation.
+Providing personalised adjustments based on the assessed needs of the student and in consultation with their parents and carers is supported by evidence of their implementation.
 Examples of evidence of adjustments may include:

-- Adjustments to teaching and learning for individual students recorded on teachers’ plans
+- Adjustments to teaching and learning for individual students recorded in teachers’ planning and programming

-- Records of educational and social-emotional interventions provided for the student
+- Records of educational and social-emotional supports provided for the student

 - Individualised or personalised plans that address specific learning and support needs of the student and records of their implementation, such as plans for individual student learning, communication, behaviour, health care and transition

-- Adjustments to learning materials such as the provision of learning materials in alternate formats, adjusted worksheets or reworded tasks
+- Adjustments to learning materials such as the provision of learning materials in alternate formats (such as digital formats), adjusted worksheets or reworded tasks

 - Environmental adjustments beyond those already in place in the school such as personalised learning spaces and use of sound field amplification systems